 KAREN MALPEDE

-Karen Malpede is author and director of 20 plays and co-founder with George Bartenieff of Theater Three Collaborative.
-Other Than We follows Extreme Whether (La MaMa, New York, 2018; ArtCop21, Paris, 2015; Theater for the New City, New York, 2014); the shorts Dinner During Yemen (Signature, New York, 2018), Hermes in the Anthropocene: A Dogologue (University of Iowa, Iowa City, 2019; Reed College, Portland, 2015); the revival of her 1995 The Beekeeper’s Daughter (Theater for the New City, New York, 2016), Another Life (RADA, London and Theater for the New City, New York, 2013; Irondale, Brooklyn, 2012; Gerald W. Lynch Theater, New York, 2011), Prophecy (English Theatre Berlin, 2007 (reading); New End Theatre, London, 2008; 4th St. Theater, New York, 2010), the docudrama Iraq: Speaking of War (Culture Project, New York, 2007; CUNY Grad Center, New York, 2006).
-Her most recent play, Blue Valiant, written for Kathleen Chalfant, will receive a first reading at New York Theater Workshop in April, 2020.
-She is author of the anthology Plays in Time: The Beekeeper’s Daughter, Prophecy, Another Life, Extreme Whether, lead editor of Acts of War: Iraq and Afghanistan in Seven Plays, and author of an anthology of early plays, A Monster Has Stolen the Sun and Other Plays.
-Her short plays, fiction, and essays on ecofeminism, climate crisis, a new green Federal Theater, bearing witness, the Iraq war, the U.S. torture program, etc., are published in The Kenyon Review, TriQuarterly, Dark Matter, Howlround, Transformations, Torture Magazine, New Theater Quarterly, TDR, New York Times, and elsewhere.
-She is an adjunct associate professor on the Environmental Justice and Theater faculties at John Jay College, City University of New York; McKnight National Playwrights’ Fellowship, New York Foundation for the Arts; Vogelstein fellow; and a member of PEN, Dramatists Guild, ASLE (Association for the Study of Literature and Ecology) and of Brooklyn for Peace.
+Karen Malpede is the author, and frequently the director, of 22 plays.
+With the actor-director-producer, George Bartenieff, she co-founded Theater Three Collaborative in 1995.
+She is author of the memoir Last Radiance: Radical Lives, Bright Deaths (Vine Leaves Press, 2025).
+Her recent plays are: Troy Too (HERE, 2023); Blue Valiant (Farm Arts Collective, YouTube, 2021); Other Than We (La MaMa, 2018, podcast for Columbia University’s Earth Institute, 2019); Extreme Whether (La MaMa, 2016; ARTCOP21, Paris, 2015; Theater for the New City, 2014); Dinner During Yemen, (Signature Theater, New York, 2018); Hermes in the Anthropocene: A Dogologue (University of Iowa, Iowa City, 2019; Reed College, Portland, 2015); The Beekeeper’s Daughter (Theater for the New City, New York, 2016; Theater Row Theater, 1996; Bleeker Street Theater, 1995; Dionysus Festival, Italy, 1994); Another Life (Art of Justice Festival, Gerald W. Lynch Theater, September 11, 2011; Irondale, 2012; Theater for the New City, 2013; Guild Hall, London, 2013); Iraq: Speaking of War (CUNY–Graduate Center, New York, 2006; Culture Project, New York, 2007).
+With George Bartenieff, she co-adapted and directed I Will Bear Witness, (Obie Award, Classic Stage, 2000; New End Theatre, London; English Theatre, Berlin; Theater J tour, Germany and Austria 2001–2005).
+She is author of the anthology Plays in Time: The Beekeeper’s Daughter, Prophecy, Another Life, Extreme Whether (Intellect, 2016); editor of Acts of War: Iraq and Afghanistan in Seven Plays Northwestern, 2011), and author of an anthology of her early work A Monster Has Stolen the Sun and Other Plays.
+Her short plays, fiction, and essays on ecofeminism, the climate crisis, a new green Federal Theater, bearing witness, the Iraq war, and the U.S. torture program, have been published in The Kenyon Review, TriQuarterly, Dark Matter, Howlround, Transformations, Torture Magazine, New Theater Quarterly, TDR, New York Times, and elsewhere.
+She has taught theater and literature at Smith College, New York University Tisch School of the Arts, and John Jay College–CUNY.

 An excerpt from “The Necessity of a New Green Federal Theatre Project,” in HOWLROUND THEATRE COMMONS by Karen Malpede